What Is a Composite Content Application?

 Gartner defines a composite application as “an abstraction layer on top of a service repository, which orchestrates a new business process and has its own user interface.”

-My colleague Kimberly Samuelson likes to say that CCAs are cross-functional process solutions assembled from prebuilt components.
+In other words, CCAs are cross-functional process solutions assembled from prebuilt components.
 For example:

 - CRM + eForms + ECM + BPM = client onboarding CCA

-In other words, the unified whole is greater than—and different from—the sum of its parts.
+When it comes to CCAs, the unified whole is greater than—and different from—the sum of its parts.

 Composite Content Applications and Enterprise Content Management